sagnikchoudhury18/Github-profile-extractor/README.md

 # Github-profile-extractor
 A simple tool to fetch user details of a GitHub profile.
+The authentication for a user is handled using Google firebase.

+#Steps to run the project

+1. First install tha packages using `npm install`
+2. Next cd code/
+3. npm start

 ## Screenshots